ysfiqbl/entity-class-generator/README.md

 # Entity Class Generator
 Recently I needed to create 20+ classes to represent entities returned from an API endpoint.
 Each class having about 40 to 50 or more attributes.
 So rather than creating all these classes manually I wrote this little application to generate the classes for me.
+The classes are generated in TypeScript

 ## Prequisites
 - Nodejs (tested on 6.x)